kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 3. The ordering of the sections can be improved.
 It would be better if the **What to See** section was positioned right after the **Why Visit** section, instead of having the **Weather** section in between them.

 4. The bottom row of buttons is a bit too close to the bottom edge of the view in landscape mode.
-It would be better if you could decrease the spacing between the different sections, but only in landscape mode (i.e. when the horizontal size class is compact).
+It would be better if you could decrease the spacing between the different sections, but only in landscape mode (i.e. when the vertical size class is compact).

 Now that you have an idea of the improvements you'll be making, it's time to dive into the project.

 Open **Main.storyboard** and take a look at the **Spot Info View Controller** scene.
 The first thing you'll notice is that it looks quite colorful!

 [TODO: Opportunity for humor?
 Is there a "look at all the pretty colors" meme?]
+TODO:update screenshot
 ![bordered width=40%](images/05-colorful-scene-in-storyboard_504x636.png)

 These labels and buttons have various background colors set on them, which will help you visualize how various properties of a stack view affect the frame of its embedded views.
 The background colors are set only for the purpose of working with the storyboard and will be cleared at runtime.